 It also features a scientist heroine who is her husband's equal and finds him to have aged 25 years when she returns from her space accident.
 Melancholy caused by the passing of time then sets in.
 But we're overjoyed to see that 1966 fashion trends imagined in 1941, would fit rather well in David Bowie's 1972 wardrobe.

-Directed by: André Zwobada.
-Produced by: Pierre Guerlais.
-Screenplay by: Pierre Guerlais.
+Direction: André Zwobada.
+Production: Pierre Guerlais.
+Screenplay: Pierre Guerlais.
 Editing: Raymond Lamy.
 Photography: Jean Isnard.
 Music by: Georges Van Parys.
 With: Madeleine Sologne, Suzanne Dehelly, Julien Carette, Jean Marchat.

 10 September 2019 19:45